-When the next player begins their turn, your newly revived character appears and can help others in combat with your Level and Class or Race abilities . . . but you have no cards, unless you receive Charity or gifts from other players.
+When the next player begins his turn, your new character appears and can help others in combat with his Level and Class or Race abilities . . . but you have no cards, unless you receive Charity or gifts from other players.

 On your next turn, start by drawing four face-down cards from each deck and playing any legal cards you want to, just as when you started the game.
 Then take your turn normally.